 And there you have it.
 You just wrote a badass blog post.

 However, the work is far from over.

-With the content/user experience side out of the way, it’s time to discuss the technical factors of on-page SEO.
+With the content/user experience side out of the way, it’s time to discuss the technical on-page SEO factors.

 Search engine optimization is difficult, not because it involves coding mumbo jumbo, but mostly because it’s experimental.

 Having programming skills can help (to some extent), but thanks to all of the tools at your disposal, you don’t have to be a programmer to do SEO the right way.